AurumnPegasus/DiscordBots/README.md

 KickBan: A bot which kicks or bans user based on the users tagged.
 Watched a tutorial for it :p ;-; https://www.youtube.com/watch?v=BmKXBVdEV0g

 rolebot: A bot which adds or removes specified roles from the user.
 Added dynamic help messages in it :)

+tagbot: A bot which accepts two arguments and tags them given amount of times.